Rambeboy/BLOCKMESH/README.md

 # BLOCKMESH NODE

-This script automates the deployment process of a BlockMesh node, making it easier to set up and manage your node.
+This script automates the deployment process of a BlockMesh Node, making it easier to set up and manage your node.

 ---